Find an Orthodontist near you

 • If you experience more tooth pain or sensitivity than usual, this could indicate shifting teeth.

-• If your retainer is uncomfortable or ill-fitting, then that’s a sign that your teeth have shifted, as your orthodontist will custom-make your retainer to fit your well-aligned teeth perfectly.
+• If your retainer is uncomfortable or ill-fitting, then that’s a sign that your teeth have shifted, as your retainers would have been made to perfectly fit your teeth initially.

 Does teeth shifting hurt?

-Teeth shifting is an incremental and gradual process, so it generally does not cause pain overnight.
-However, some causes of shifting teeth may be due to other issues such as developing periodontal problems.
-Over-the-counter pain relief should help in the short term, but you’ll need to book an appointment with your orthodontist to assess the severity and underlying cause.
+Teeth shifting is an incremental and gradual process, so it generally does not cause pain.
+However, some causes of shifting teeth may be due to other issues such as developing gum problems.
+If you ever experience pain from your teeth, you’ll need to book an appointment with your orthodontist to assess the severity and underlying cause.

 There are many ways that you can prevent your teeth from shifting after your orthodontic treatment, which include: